-Mark Anthony in Shakespeare’s Cleopatra may have referred to “the tears that live in the onion”.
+Mark Antony in Shakespeare’s Cleopatra may have referred to “the tears that live in the onion”.
 But why do onions actually make us cry?
 And why do only some onions make us blub in this way when others, including related “allium” plants such as garlic, barely ever draw a tear when chopped?

 When any vegetable is damaged, its cells are ripped open.
 The plant often then tries to defend itself by releasing bitter-tasting chemicals called polyphenols that can be off-putting to hungry animals trying to eat it.
 But an onion’s defence mechanism goes further, producing an even more irritating chemical, propanthial s-oxide, meant to stop the plant being consumed by pests.

 This volatile chemical is what’s known as a lachrymatory factor.
 Its volatility means that, once it’s released, it quickly evaporates and finds its way into our eyes.
 There it dissolves in the water covering the surface of our eyes to form sulphenic acid.
 This irritates the lacrimal gland also known as the tear gland, hence the rather grand name of lachrymatory factor.
 Because the amount of acid produced is so small, its effect is only irritating and not harmful.

 The release of propanthial s-oxide was originally thought to be down to one enzyme in the onion known as allicinase, a biological catalyst that speeds up the production of the eye-irritating compound.
 But some research has suggested two enzymes could be needed to produces these eye-watering effects.